chef/chef-web-docs/chef_master/source/index.rst

 This is the documentation for:

-* Chef Infra Server, Chef Infra Client, ChefDK, and related tools
+* Chef Infra Server, Chef Infra Client, Chef Workstation, and related tools

 Documentation for other Chef products: